-On June 12, 2003, President Bush, HHS Secretary Thompson and FDA Commissioner McClellan announced a new regulation to be effective in 60 days that will streamline the process for making safe, effective generic drugs available to consumers.
+On June 12, 2003, President Bush, HHS Secretary Thompson and FDA Commissioner McClellan announced a new regulation to be effective on August 18, 2003, that will streamline the process for making safe, effective generic drugs available to consumers.
 This rule was first proposed on October 24, 2002, in response, in part, to the FTC recommendations and other changes the Agency identified as being useful in improving generic competition.
 The new rule will limit an innovator drug company to only one 30-month stay of a generic drug applicant's entry into the market for resolution of a patent challenge.
 The changes in the regulations will save consumers an estimated \$35 billion over ten years by making generic alternatives to certain more costly brand-name drugs available more quickly, by avoiding time-consuming legal delays.
-The new regulations will be published as a final rule in the Federal Register on June 18, 2003.
-The rule will be effective on August 18, 2003.
+The new regulations were published as a final rule in the Federal Register on June 18, 2003.